theolaos/CoulombHelper/README.md

 # CoulombHelper: Electronic Physics simulator

-A small algorithm that helps visualize and calculate for you the Law of Coulomb in real time!
+A simulation centered application that helps you visualize and calculate the Law of Coulomb in real time!

 Work with multiple point charges, and how they affect each other in space.